papicella/snyk-open-source-workshop/README.md

 ## Step 2 Configure GitHub Integration

+_NOTE: You may have already setup GitHub integration in that case go ahead and skip this step_

 First we need to connect Snyk to GitHub so we can import our Repository.
-Do so by:
+Do so by following these steps below:

 * Login to http://app.snyk.io Sign up if you haven't already.
 * Navigating to Integrations -> Source Control -> GitHub